 On 10th December 2013: ZTE released a Firefox OS 1.1 upgrade for the ZTE OPEN.
 This now has fastboot enabled, which was caused the problems with the previous published builds.

 At this point, it's best to first upgrade your phone to version 1.1, even if you wanted to go to version 1.2.
-To do this, download the 1.1 package that corresponds to your phone (OPEN (American Standard) or OPEN (European Standard)) and unzip it to get a PDF of instructions plus a firmware ZIP.
+To do this, download the 1.1 package that corresponds to your phone (OPEN (American Standard) or OPEN (European Standard)).
+Note that you need to download the version with your OS revision in it (that is, download the "V1.1.0B02(for V1.0)" if you are upgrading from V1.0).
+The zip file you’ll download will also contain documentation for the upgrade.
+Unzip it and copy the firmware ZIP (inside the downloaded zip) as described below.

 Note: User data will be wiped by the SD package installation.
 You should backup your data before starting.